Scott Rosenfelt Biography

 Scott Rosenfelt is one of Hollywood’s most successful independent producers.
 On the strength of such films as Home Alone, Smoke Signals, Mystic Pizza, Teen Wolf and Extremities, Scott has garnered international acclaim and recognition.

-Rosenfelt is in post-production on the feature film, Critical Thinking, about the predominantly Latino and African-American Miami Jackson High School chess team that won the national chess championship in 1998.
+Rosenfelt’s most recent film, Critical Thinking, about the Latino and African-American Miami Jackson High School chess team that won the national chess championship in 1998, was an early selection of the 2020 SXSW Film Festival for its world premiere.
 It is directed by John Leguizamo, who also stars, Michael K. Williams, Jorge Lendeborg, Angel Bismark Curiel and Rachel Bay Jones.
-The film is repped for distribution by UTA.
+Vertical is handling domestic distribution and CMG, foreign, as the film is slated for a September, 2020 release.

-Rosenfelt wrote the script for and will be producing Fever, a feature film based on the Bre-X gold stock scandal, the largest in Canada’s history.
+Rosenfelt wrote the script for and will be producing Fever, a feature film based on the Bre-X gold stock scandal.
 Kieran Darcy-Smith will be directing, with Gabriel Almagor joining him as producer along with Mark Spillane and Kristie Spillane of Unbreakable Films in Australia.
-The film is slated for a late Summer, 2019 start of principal photography in Australia, the Philippines and Toronto.
+The film is slated for a First Quarter 2021 start, with principal photography in Australia, the Philippines and Calgary.

-Rosenfelt is in development on The Five, which he is writing and will be producing.
+Rosenfelt is producing The Five, which he co-wrote with Robert Bruzio.
 It is the story of the famed “500 Club” in Atlantic City, and its colorful owner, Paul “Skinny” D’Amato.
-Skinny was the true brains behind the Rat Pack, and was credited for putting Dean Martin and Jerry Lewis together as an act.
-His club was front and center for the most colorful time in Atlantic City history.
+Skinny was the inspiration for the Rat Pack, and was credited for putting Dean Martin and Jerry Lewis together as an act.
+His club was front and center for the most colorful time in Atlantic City history..

 As writer, director and producer, his first documentary, Standing Silent, a recipient of a Sundance Documentary Filmmaker Grant, had its theatrical release on January 25, 2013 It had its World Premiere at the Atlanta Jewish Film Festival and has played the San Francisco Jewish Film Festival along with the Doc NY Film Festival as well as having won the Best Documentary at the World Jewish Film Festival in Ashkelon, Israel.